 What do shmaltz toast with chopped liver, Chinese chicken salad, and pastrami fried rice have in common?
 If you guessed the epic brunch collab between LA’s Genghis Cohen and SF’s Wise Sons, then you’re correct!

 The well-established Chinese-American restaurant and the famous Jewish deli business teamed up to provide a $40 prix fixe menu.
 Diners got to experience a tasty and unique marriage of flavors featuring traditional dishes from both cultures.

 The takeaway: Collaborate with someone whose vision is much different than your own.
 Magic happens amidst diversity, so don’t be afraid to reach out to someone you never thought you’d work with.

-From April 7-9, 2017, diners got to experience Tupac’s vision at Powamekka Cafe in New York.
+In 2017, diners got to experience Tupac’s vision at Powamekka Cafe in New York.
 The pop-up was adorned with carefully curated photos, lyrics, and quotes from the late legend; the menu highlighted some of his favorite southern dishes along with family recipes.

 Now with three permanent brick-and-mortar locations throughout the Boston area, FoMu has seen the success that comes with hosting a pop-up.
 FoMu pop-ups leave customers wanting more by limiting their selection during events, but directing people to try their full selection at their permanent locations.

 The takeaway: You can promote your static space with a pop-up.
 Make sure to curate your menu for the best of the best.
 Additionally, some pop-up restaurants offer specialty items customers can’t get anywhere else.